nextauthjs/next-auth/www/docs/getting-started/client.md

 * Client Side: **Yes**
 * Server Side: **Yes**

-NextAuth.js also provides a `getSession()` method which can be called client or server side to return a session.
+NextAuth.js provides a `getSession()` method which can be called client or server side to return a session.

 It calls `/api/auth/session` and returns a promise with a session object, or null if no session exists.